Back to blog

 Conclusion

-Only by understanding the difference between the two can one hold the handle of Qi Men and step into the high-dimensional hall of Yi learning.
+Only by mastering the distinction between the two can one truly grasp the handle of Qimen Dunjia and ascend into the higher-dimensional halls of Yixue.

 Frequently Asked Questions(AI Generated)